We also

 Boyself/Girlself - Jack Seamus Conley

-the exchange from the “other” side.
-As they talk together about everything and
+only has foggy memories of the exchange from the “other” side.
+As they talk

-nothing, both “selves” learn something unexpected about who they are
+together about everything and nothing, both “selves” learn something unexpected

-collectively.
-Directed and written by Jack Seamus Conley, and
+about who they are collectively.
+Directed and written by Jack Seamus Conley, and starring Lea Hulsey (Girlself)

-starring Lea Hulsey (Girlself) and Chase Nuerge (Boyself).
+and Chase Nuerge (Boyself).

 This is my Block - Talara Ruth